"

 International and intergovernmental interactions

 National sovereignty is potentially subject to international influence if a country chooses to enter into international treaties.
 For example, Australia has long been a signatory to the 1951 Refugee Convention.
-Australia is also a signatory to the United Nations (UN) Convention on the Law of the Sea which governs interactions in international waters beyond the jurisdiction of Australia’s own maritime boundaries.[48]
+Australia is also a signatory to the United Nations Convention on the Law of the Sea which governs interactions in international waters beyond the jurisdiction of Australia’s own maritime boundaries.[48]
 There have been persistent claims that some of Australia’s policies and practices in relation to the interdiction of asylum-seeker boats and the indefinite offshore detention of asylum seekers violate some of its international obligations under such treaties.[49]
-The only recourse, even when the complainant is the UN,[50] is essentially via public condemnation and political protest.
+The only recourse, even when the complainant is the United Nations,[50] is essentially via public condemnation and political protest.

 Foreign policy and trade considerations provide another international constraint.
-For example, Australia’s policies and practices on maritime asylum seekers can be a particularly sensitive issue affecting its important relationship with Indonesia, from where most of the boats depart.
+For example, Australia’s policies and practices on maritime asylum seekers can be a particularly sensitive issue affecting its important relationship with Indonesia, from where many of the boats have departed.
 Australia’s immigration-driven cultural diversification can assist international trade by opening up, through detailed local knowledge and personal contacts, new export markets.
 International trade agreements to which Australia is a party may in turn carry obligations to grant temporary entry and employment rights to the citizens of trading partners.[51]

 An important international detail about Australia’s immigration policy is that there is no restriction on the entry of New Zealand citizens.
 They are not considered as part of the immigration program if they decide to settle permanently in Australia.